ArcGIS Data Store is part of the overall ArcGIS Enterprise platform.

 Tile cache data store

-For best performance, each of these data stores should run on a different machine; otherwise, they will contend for memory resources.
+For best performance, run each of these data stores on a different machine; otherwise, they will contend for memory resources and disk space.

 - At least one GIS Server site that can communicate over HTTPS